 - Fast.
 Pork tenderloin is a lean cut of meat, so it cooks quickly.
 A quick sear followed by 10 minutes in the oven, it’s one of the fastest among my 30-minute meals.

 - Versatile.
 Pork tenderloin is mild, lending itself well to a wide range of flavors.
 This one has a tasty BBQ-style rub (so it’s great with Homemade Barbecue Sauce), but it’s certainly not the only option.
-Check out this Instant Pot Pork Tenderloin and this Grilled Pork Tenderloin for two more excellent variations.
+Check out this Instant Pot Pork Tenderloin and this Grilled Pork Tenderloin (and Pork Tenderloin Marinade) for more excellent variations.

 - EASY.
 If you haven’t cooked it before pork tenderloin can sound intimidating, but I actually think it’s one of the easiest types of meat you can cook.
 Just rub, sear, and bake.

 - Healthy.
 PSA: Chicken is not the only healthy meat!
 Pork tenderloin is a lean source of protein that’s high in vitamin B and more.

 - A Nice Change of Pace.
 Speaking of chicken, I rely on solid Baked Chicken Breast as much as the next person, but it’s nice to switch it up, especially if you are hosting.

 - Good Enough for a Dinner Party.
 Seriously—while guests might not get excited about chicken, they’ll certainly be pleased with pork tenderloin (try Stuffed Pork Tenderloin next!).
 Even Queen Ina Garten serves pork tenderloin to guests.